-- While the Māori economy valued at 50 Billion and growing, 44% of those eligible for social housing are Māori.
-Younger than average demographic but poorer than average educational/employment outcomes.
-[Human, financial and social capital] - Natural capital severely run down.
-Parts of our environment are at or beyond their sustainable limits and some damage may take decades or more to recover, if it can recover at all. [insert some stats] [Natural and social capital] - Low wage, low productivity economy with long tail of low productivity firms who don't either expand or exit.
-Overvalued exchange rate reflected in long term current account deficits.
-However high rates of employment and labour participation.
-[Human, social and financial capital] - Insufficient domestic capital for innovative high productivity firms to grow and develop.
-[Financial, human and social capital] - Land price inflation has brought housing to unaffordable levels and creates both deep-seated social problems and systemic risks to our financial system through our high household debt levels.
+- The Māori economy is valued at \$50 Billion and growing.
+Nevertheless 44% of those eligible for social housing are Māori.
+Maori are younger than average demographic but poorer than average educational/employment outcomes.
+[Human, financial and social capital] - Our natural capital is severely run down.
+Parts of our environment are at or beyond their sustainable limits and some damage may take decades or more to recover, if it can recover at all.
+[Natural and social capital] - Relative to comparable countries we are a low wage, low productivity economy with long tail of low productivity firms who don't either expand or exit.
+Open question as to whether the real exchange rate is consistent with a tradeable sector that facilitates high productivity and wages.
+However we have high rates of employment and labour participation.
+[Human, social and financial capital] - We have insufficient domestic capital for innovative high productivity firms to grow and develop.
+[Financial, human and social capital] - Land price inflation has brought housing to unaffordable levels in many places in New Zealand and creates both deep-seated social problems and systemic risks to our financial system through our high household debt levels.
 There may be similar risks with some farmland.
-However this may support for comfortable retirements for some home owners than would otherwise be the case.
-[Human, social and financial capital] - Compared to OECD higher than average income inequality (gini) but lower than average redistribution through the tax and transfer system.
-75% of non-housing wealth owned by 20% of the population.
-[Social and human capital] - Lack of competition in services sector [Financial and social capital]
+However this may support a more comfortable retirement for some home owners than would otherwise be the case.
+[Human, social and financial capital] - Within the OECD we have higher than average income inequality (measured by the gini coefficient) but lower than average redistribution through the tax and transfer system.
+75% of nonhousing wealth owned by 20% of the population.
+All leading to a community concern about a lessening of the egalitarian nature of New Zealand.
+[Social and human capital]